- Self-Directed Accounts

 I opened this account so that we would have the ability to put into practice what my son was learning… in real time

 For her first self-directed investment, Carmen’s IRA purchased two duplexes near a local hospital.
-Her initial investment was $110,000, plus the cost of updates, which included new roofs and windows.
+Her initial investment was just over $124,000, plus more than $30,000 in expenses, which included new roofs and windows.

 All expenses related to the property must come from Carmen’s IRA, per IRS rules (more information can be found at IRS Publication 590).
 She found it convenient to manage any expenses and payments online through the account management system myEQUITY.
 The system allows her to set up one-time or recurring payments quickly on any internet-connected device.